shopping Wild yam root - two varieties

 tropical vine, bitter root

 What is wild yam root?
 Wild yam root comes from the tuberous wild yam plant native to North America and some parts of Central America and Asia.
 Also known as Yuma, African nyami, Chinese yam, rheumatism root and devil’s bones, the tuberous roots of wild yam have a long history of use in China and Mexico.
 Because the plant contains diosgenin, it is traditionally formulated into extracts and topical creams.
-We offer both cut and sifted and wild yam root powder when you are ready to buy while yam root.
+We offer both cut and sifted and wild yam root powder for sale when you are ready to buy while yam root.

 Clicking "learn more" next to each variety will take you to individual product pages for details.